Recruiting | 8Min Read

 What is Headhunting?

-Headhunting, also known as executive search, is a unique practice by headhunters, also known as executive recruiters, to identify, engage, and hire for organisations to fill top-level, specialised, and technical positions.
+Headhunting is a unique practice by executive headhunters, also known as executive recruiters, to identify, engage, and hire for organisations to fill top-level, specialised, and technical positions.

-Headhunters generally work for Executive Search Companies, Headhunting Firms, Boutique Agencies and HR Corporates to hire executives to fill the company's high-level or specialised technical positions.
+Executive headhunters generally work for executive search companies, headhunting firms, boutique agencies and HR corporations to hire executives to fill the company's high-level or specialised technical positions.

-These headhunters mostly approach passive candidates who are not currently looking for an opportunity.
+These executive headhunters mostly approach passive candidates who are not currently looking for an opportunity.

 They focus on filling critical or senior-level positions that require a different approach than the regular recruiting process.
 Headhunting needs more interaction with the candidates as they are passive candidates.